 - Not listening to her

 - Using his group-think tactics and power in the room to move people away from listening to or agreeing with her

 - Using his physicality and size to intimidate her

-Here they are talking about a movement that has brought very important attention to violence and harassment of women, and he actually put his fist towards her and asked her to put hers against his and push—and he pushed her, a petite woman, back 10 or 20 feet.
+Here they are talking about a movement that has brought very important attention to violence and harassment of women.
+He actually put his fist towards her and asked her to put hers against his and push.
+And he pushed her, a petite woman, back 10 or 20 feet.
 NOT ACCEPTABLE.